rse/huds-hud-training/README.md

-This HUD permanently displays an animated agenda list at the top-left, an animated progress bar at the bottom-left, an animated title bar at the bottom-right, and a static logo at the top-right.
+This HUD permanently displays an animated agenda list at the top-left, an animated progress bar at the bottom-left, an animated title bar at the bottom-right, and an animated logo at the top-right.
 In addition, on-demand it displays one or more animated banners at the top-left.
-The agenda, progress bar, title bar and and banners can be controlled either interactively via keystrokes (<kbd>a</kbd> for the agenda,
+The agenda, progress bar, title bar and banners can be controlled either interactively via keystrokes (<kbd>a</kbd> for the agenda,
 <kbd>LEFT</kbd>/<kbd>RIGHT</kbd> for the progress bar, <kbd>SPACE</kbd>
 for the title bar and arbitrary configured keys for the banners) or